dtettarasar/otis-ai/README.md

 OPEN_AI_KEY='sk-ty********************************************cp'
 ~~~

-## Add to Stripe API Key to handle payments:
+## Add the Stripe API Key to handle payments:
 In the .env file, add the Stripe secret API key to handle payments

 ~~~